faviasono/yaket/README.md

 Morevoer, Data Scientists and ML Engineer won't need to add manually all training parameters, such as optimizer, callbacks, schedulers, thus reducing the likelihood of human-induced code bugs.

+YAKET allows to:
+1. Train models with tensorflow default optimizers, metrics, callbacks, and losses.
+2. Train models with custom modules that can be defined in a python script whose path is used as argument to Trainer class.
+3. Quickly use distributed multi-gpu and TPU training with `tf.distributed.strategy` (Experimental)
+4. Log training parameters, models, and results using `mlflow.tensorflow.autolog()` module.
+The run will be saved in `mlruns` folder.
+5. Save the model in a particular folder and particular format (i.e., SavedModel,H5, or .pb)
+6. Convert the saved model to ONNX/Tensorflow-Lite for on edge-deploymnet or faster inference.
+7. More to come!

 ## Badges
 TODO: Tests are not covering the code YET.